-For those who don’t know.
-I used to study at a university in Taipei, Taiwan.
+For those who don’t know, I used to study at a university in Taipei, Taiwan.
 My major was Global Financial Management.
 I chose it because I thought it was a practical major and when I graduate, it would be easy to find a job.

 After that, I started looking into flights from Hong Kong to Buenos Aires.
 Boy oh boy, IT’S FAR!!
-I ended up flying from Hong Kong to Sydney → Sydney to Auckland → stayed in Auckland for a week → Auckland to Buenos Aires.
+I ended up flying from Hong Kong to Sydney → Sydney to Auckland → stayed in Auckland for a week → from Auckland to Buenos Aires.

 Thank you for reading.